Rico-febrian/elt-dwh-for-online-bookstore-business/README.md

           ```

         - Create Jinja configuration files for the source and all staging models

             - First, set up the source configuration

             - Next, create all the staging models

-           **NOTE: Create the source configuration first, as it is used to reference the selected schema in your data warehouse**
+          **Create the source configuration first**, as it is used to reference the selected schema in your data warehouse.
 Check here for the [complete staging layer models](https://github.com/Rico-febrian/elt-dwh-for-online-bookstore-business/tree/main/pacbook_dbt/models/staging)

         - Create a date/time dimension using a seed file

             - Download the date dimension CSV file here: [dim_date.csv](https://drive.google.com/file/d/1D1HVjFBHotwC4cWSxBebZTBb62aMQs6d/view)

             - Place the file in the **seeds** directory of your DBT project

-          **NOTE: You can also create the date/time dimension using packages**
+          You can also create the date/time dimension using dbt packages.

-    - Build marts layer model
+    - ### Build marts layer model

         - Create new directory